Shattock Family Scholarships

 Additional information

-As above, recipients will be able to demonstrate ‘financial need’ – defined as a household income below £42,875.
+As above, recipients will be able to demonstrate ‘financial need’.
 However, additional consideration will be given to applicants from neighbourhoods with low participation in higher education and from applicants who are a first generation scholar.

 Scholarship applications are invited from 1 October one academic year before the applicant is due to begin their undergraduate studies.

-All eligible applications for the Dr Joe Cassidy Memorial Bursaries will be considered on the basis of their personal statement, reference and interview by two members of College staff, tutors or governors at St Chad’s College.
+All eligible applications for this scholarship will be considered on the basis of their personal statement, reference and interview by two members of College staff, tutors or governors at St Chad’s College.
 The financial and personal information you provide will be treated with strict confidentiality by members of the selection panel.